celia-jeesan/techUnicorn-BackEndAssessment/README.md

 ```
 $ Download the Source.cpp and the inputFile.txt
 $ Add them to your C++ compiler or platform for running the code
+$ If you want to try a different input, make changes accordingly to the inputFile.txt
-$ Run the Source.cpp file, or click on Start Without Debugging
+$ Run the Source.cpp file, or click on Start Without Debugging to see the output in the console
 ```